netdata/learn/docs/cloud/monitor/alarms.md

 comes with hundreds of pre-configured alarms that have been tested by Netdata's community of DevOps engineers and SREs, but you may want to customize existing alarms or create new ones entirely.

-Read our [health monitoring quickstart](/docs/agent/health/quickstart) to learn how to tweak existing alarms or create new triggers based on the specific needs of your infrastructure.
+Read our [alarm configuration doc](/docs/monitor/configure-alarms) to learn how to tweak existing alarms or create new triggers based on the specific needs of your infrastructure.
 By taking charge of alarm configuration, you'll ensure Netdata Cloud always delivers the most relevant alarms about the well-being of your nodes.

 ## What's next?

+To stay notified of active alarms, enable [centralized alarm notifications](/docs/cloud/monitor/notifications) from Netdata Cloud.

 If you're through with setting up alarms, it might be time to [invite your team](/docs/cloud/collaborate/invite-your-team).